Victoria University, Toronto: Academics

+Through Emmanuel College, Victoria University also offers theological postgraduate options in the ecumenical tradition of the United Church of Canada, which are developed in close conjunction with the wider Toronto School of Theology.
+The most popular offering at Emmanuel is the Master of Divinity, which is undertaken by prospective ordinands to ministry of Word and Sacrament.
+Other offerings at Emmanuel include master's degrees in pastoral studies, sacred music, general theological studies, and more.
+Doctoral study in theological studies is also offered.

 Board of Regents

 The Board of Regents is the governing body of Victoria University.
 The Board appoints the Chancellor, the President, the College Principals, the officers of the University, and appoints and promotes the teaching staff of Victoria and Emmanuel Colleges.

 The 37 members of the Board of Regents include students (6), faculty (8), Victoria College alumni (1), Emmanuel College alumni (2), United Church appointees (13), ex-officio (4) and discretionary (3).